->''"Look, there are two sides to this. My side, and [[TitleDrop the other side]]."''

 ** As of Season 3, she and Brent are working for Livingston.

-* EverythingIsBigInTexas: Texas is TheBigGuy of Team Turk, although he's about the same size as Colorado.
+* EverythingIsBigInTexas: Texas is TheBigGuy of Team Turk, although physically he's about the same size as Colorado.

 * FakeGuestStar: Colorado in Season 1.
 Livingston and Georgia in the second half of Season 2.
-Jesse and Alice are becoming this in Season 3.
+Jesse and Alice in Season 3.

 * ForScience: Seems to be the reasoning behind Talia's operation/Eximius infusion.
-Turk all but outright states she's being forced into it.
+Turk basically states that she's been forced into it.

 * FreezeFrameBonus: The list of States seen in Episode 3, indicating which ones are still alive and what their real names are, has so far proven to be completely accurate.